githubuniverseworkshops/OctoFitApp-Universe2024/docs/3_GettingStarted/README.md

 generate instructions in this order

 1. Create the frontend and backend in the octofit-tracker directory of this repository in one command
-2. the octofit-tracker/backend directory will store the django app with no subdirectories
+2. The octofit-tracker/backend directory will store the django project with the name octofit-tracker
-3. setup backend python venv and install octofit-tracker/requirements.txt first
+3. Setup backend python venv and install octofit-tracker/requirements.txt first
 4. Create the django app directly in the directory octofit_tracker/backend
-5. setup the octofit-tracker/frontend directory will store the react app with no subdirectories
+5. Setup the octofit-tracker/frontend directory will store the react app with no subdirectories
-6. instlal bootstrap
+6. Install bootstrap
 7. Install and setup mongodb with the 'sudo service mongodb start' and 'sudo service mongodb status'